chipweinberger/dart_melty_soundfont/README.md

 # DartMeltySoundFont

-DartMeltySoundFont is a SoundFont synthesizer written in Dart.
+DartMeltySoundFont is a SoundFont synthesizer (i.e. '.sf2' files) written in Dart.

-It is a port of MeltySynth (C#) written by Nobuaki Tanaka, to Dart. https://github.com/sinshu/meltysynth
+It is a port of MeltySynth (C#) written by Nobuaki Tanaka, to Dart.

+https://github.com/sinshu/meltysynth